Île de la Cité: Place Dauphine

 The triangular Place Dauphine, at the downstream end of the island, was originally the garden of the royal palace.
 Known as "The King's Orchard", it was filled with vegetable gardens, fruit trees and flower beds.
 Beginning in 1609 King Henry IV turned it into a residential square, facing the palace, similar to the square he began at the Place des Vosges a few years earlier.
 It was named for his son, the Dauphin of France (the future Louis XIII).
 He asked the president of the Parliament, Achille de Harlay to develop it.
 Twelve lots were sold, and forty-five irregularly sized houses were constructed behind a standardised façade.
 The houses were built of brick, with limestone quoins supported on arcaded stone ground floors and capped by steep slate roofs with dormers - similar to the façades of Place des Vosges.
 Each house had a ground floor of arcades occupied by shops; two floors of living space; and an attic with skylights.

 There were originally two entrances to the Place Dauphine.
 One was at the downstream end, entering through a kind of gateway centred on paired pavilions facing the equestrian statue of Henry IV on the far side of the Pont Neuf.
-The second was in the center of the eastern row of houses, which were badly damaged during the Paris Commune of 1871.
+The second was in the centre of the eastern row of houses, which were badly damaged during the Paris Commune of 1871.
 Nearly all the buildings have been raised in height, given new façades, or replaced with modified versions of the originals.
 Notable residents of the Place included the film stars Yves Montand and Simone Signoret, who occupied 15 Place Dauphin - above a bookstore - from their wedding in 1952 until the death of Signoret in 1985.